August 15, 2023

 But remember:

-Even though personal property, like your house, isn’t considered in a means test.
-Any income you generate from your home, such as renting a room, may be assessed in a means-test.
+Even though personal property, like your employee's house, isn’t considered in a means test.
+Any income they generate from their home, such as renting a room, may be assessed in a means-test.

-There are also some exceptions if you are:
+There are also some exceptions if they are:

-Living alone: If you live alone and decide to rent out a room in your own home, the DSP will disregard the income from the rent you receive.
+Living alone: If your employees live alone and decide to rent out a room in their own home, the DSP will disregard the income from the rent they receive.

 Not living alone:

-If you don’t live alone, you can earn up to €269.23 per week (€14,000 per year) by renting out a room in your house without it affecting your State Pension (Non-Contributory).
+If your employees don’t live alone, they can earn up to €269.23 per week (€14,000 per year) by renting out a room in their house without it affecting their State Pension (Non-Contributory).

 However, the person renting the room must use it for at least 28 consecutive days and shouldn’t be an employee or an immediate family member.